Aero-ComSci/mit-app-inventor-getting-started-ArjunKanwar/README.md

 2. Image of your design view, __place on read me__ via screenshot then copy paste
 3. Image of your code, can be done by right clicking and download blocks as image or by screenshot, __place on readme__
 4. Add a quick reflection(2 sentences) about what was difficult __Place on Readme__
+It was fun doing this project.
+The hard components of this project were, adding a light mode and dark mode aswell as as high score tracker.